 This report is our most recent research and the result of a survey of 42 consumers and 27 Mental Health Workers.
 The full report is located in our ‘Publications’ tab.

 ‘Female-only spaces are so, so important …all I ever needed was somewhere ‘safe’ to retreat to …’

-No-one can tell their story of mental illness like a woman who has been there.
-And many women would appreciate the opportunity to share their experience.
-Our Women Speak Out Program consumer advocacy training helps build the confidence and skills and can enable women to actively participate in public forums or committees and services.
-Hearing the voice of women consumers can positively impact on how services are delivered, and can result in improved work practices in inpatient and community settings.
+No-one can tell a story of mental illness like a woman who has been there and many women would appreciate the opportunity to share their experience.
+Our Women Speak Out Program consumer advocacy training helps build confidence and skills to enable women with a Lived Experience of Mental Illness to actively participate in public forums or committees and services.
+Hearing the voice of women consumers can positively impact how services are delivered, and can result in improved work practices in inpatient and community settings.
 The Women Speak Out Program will help build a safe and gender sensitive mental health system for all women.
 The Network partners with individuals and relevant organisations to bring this program to women in the community.